microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/icsp_inhibit.X/README.md

 ---

 ## Introduction
 This project contains an application which, when programmed properly via the bootloader, **PERMANENTLY** locks Flash memory from any ICSP programming/erase operations.
 Once programmed, ICSP inhibit cannot be deactivated.
+See [icsp_inhibit.c](./icsp_inhibit.c) to view the code performing the lock.

 All tool setup and programming instructions for the bootloader and application are the same as those used in boot.X and app.X, however the icsp_inhibit.X project will be used in place of app.X referenced in the README.md file in the top-level folder.
 For additional details on tool setup and how to run the demo, see the [README.md](../README.md) file in the top-level folder.